MISMO COMPLIANT

 What is remote online notarization?

 Remote online notarization (RON) is a process that allows eligible signers to have documents notarized through a secure live audio-video session with a commissioned notary public.
-The signer verifies their identity online, signs electronically, and receives the notarized document digitally — no in-person visit is required.
+The signer verifies their identity online, signs electronically, and receives the notarized document digitally.

-How do I prepare for a remote online notarization session?
+What do I need to prepare for an online notary session?

 Ready to Notarize Your Document?